All Episodes

 I didn't come to the FBI to talk about being a social justice warrior and my gender.

-I don't think it should matter the gender, but I do that the other issues kept coming in, and it seemed like social issues were drowning out the work as well.
+I don't think it should matter the gender, but I do the other issues kept coming in, and it seemed like social issues were drowning out the work as well.

-I hardly recognize it did not appear to be the organization I had joined.
+It did not appear to be the organization I had joined.

-I hope everybody hears you, and this is why I always made a distinction between the rank and file and the people on the seventh floor uh in the FBI headquarters in DC, uh, because there are these great people that sacrifice a lot like you did uh to serve their country, and you did so with great honor, courage, valor, and dignity.
+And this is why I always made a distinction between the rank and file and the people on the seventh floor in the FBI headquarters in D.C.
+Because there are these great people that sacrifice a lot like you did to serve their country.

-Uh and I have a funny feeling they're gonna have uh the same passion and same stories that you do, but uh Nicole Parker, as always, thank you for being with us.
+And I have a funny feeling they're going to have the same passion and same stories that you do.

 We appreciate it.